JiayuanWen/nobara-kde-splashscreen/README.md

 A splashscreen for [Nobara Linux KDE](https://nobaraproject.org/).
 Nothing fancy, just something to make Nobara Linux feel more complete. <br/>
 </div>

-> [!IMPORTANT]
+> [!WARNING]
-> The main branch is developed for Plasma 6.
-For Plasma 5, see: https://github.com/JiayuanWen/nobara-kde-splashscreen/tree/plasma-5
+> This splashscreen is developed for KDE Plasma 6.
+Compatibility with Plasma 5 is untested and should be installed with caution.

-> [!NOTE]
-> This splashscreen is not uploaded to KDE Store, thus it cannot be found via settings

 <br/>